leonmavr/freestyle_rt_cpp/README.md

 ### Building tips:

-1. If you want to gain performance at the expense of resolution, decrease the focal length or define non-reflective/non-transparent materials.
+1. If you want to gain performance at the expense of resolution decrease the camera's depth, or define non-reflective/non-transparent materials.

 ## How this implementation works